santiagxf/E72102/docs/architecture/arch/intro.rst

    "The next morning, Nashe and Pozzi learned that building a wall was not as simple as they had imagined.
 Before the actual construction could get underway, all sorts of preparations had to be attended to.
 Lines had to be drawn, a trench has to be dug, a flat surface had to be created.

-   - *You can't just plop down stones and hope for the best*, Murks said. *You've got to do things right*."
+   -*You can't just plop down stones and hope for the best*, Murks said. *You've got to do things right*."

    -- The music of chance (Paul Auster, 1990)